 TrashfoodPorn is a quirky investigation on food and nurture.
 A talk, animation loops and melting sculptures.
 White bread is food.
 Sugar is Love.

-9 stop motion videoloops with 9 soundsamples.
+Nine stop motion videoloops with soundsamples.
 Made to combine randomly.
 Hard porn made soft.
-MusicMix by Lorenz Gneist.

-These short movies were produced during 4 years and were never conceptualized.
-They are very pure and naif expressions of the will to communicate painful situations playfully.
+These short movies were produced between 1996-2001 and are very pure and naif expressions of the will to communicate painful situations playfully.